small-tech/site.js/README.md

 Any recent Linux distribution should work.
 However, Site.js is most thoroughly tested on Ubuntu 19.04/Pop!_OS 19.04 (development and staging) and Ubuntu 18.04 LTS (production) at [Small Technology Foundation](https://small-tech.org).

+There are builds available for x64 and ARM.

 For production use systemd is required.

 ### macOS